MoisesCamacho01/template-fastify/README.md

 **Updates:**

 Small updates will be uploaded to this template every week.
 If you have any suggestions to make the template more scalable, please feel free to share them.

+**Update Diary**

+In the folder **Update-Diary** you will find the md files with the updates that I am making in the corresponding commits that I will upload.